cloudant-labs/graphdb-slate/source/includes/api/_document.md

 ]
 ```

-Cloudant will only guarantee that some of the documents will be saved if your request yields a 202 response.
-The response will contain the list of documents successfully inserted or updated during the process.
+Cloudant only guarantees that some of the documents are saved if your request yields a 202 response.
+The response contains the list of documents successfully inserted or updated during the process.

-The response structure will indicate whether the document was updated by supplying the new `_rev` parameter indicating a new document revision was created.
-If the update failed, then you will get an `error` of type `conflict`.
+The response structure indicates whether the document was updated successfully.
+It does this by supplying the new `_rev` parameter,
+indicating that a new document revision was successfully created.

+If the update failed, then you get an `error` of type `conflict`.
+In this case,
-In this case no new revision has been created and you will need to submit the document update with the correct revision tag, to update the document.
+no new revision has been created.
+You must submit the document update with the correct revision tag, to update the document.

+<div></div>

 #### Bulk Document Validation and Conflict Errors

-The JSON returned by the `_bulk_docs` operation consists of an array of JSON structures, one for each document in the original submission.
+The JSON returned by the `_bulk_docs` operation consists of an array of JSON structures,
+one for each document in the original submission.
 The returned JSON structure should be examined to ensure that all of the documents submitted in the original request were successfully added to the database.

 The structure of the returned information is: